(This post contains affiliate links. You can read my full disclosure here.)

 A research study was being done to determine the effect of rosehip oil on the improvement of post-surgical skin scars.
 The trial was carried out in 108 patients undergoing cutaneous surgery procedures in the Dermatology Service of University Hospital of Gran Canaria Dr. Negrín (Spain).
 The patients were evaluated (in terms of erythema, atrophy, discoloration, tissue build up, scars) at 6 and 12 weeks, 76 patients who got treated scars with pure Rosehip Oil twice a day and 32 patients with no treatment.
 A lesser degree of erythema was observed at 6 and 12 weeks in treated-patients compared with the non-treated group and decreased discoloration and atrophy at 12 weeks.
 This study demonstrates that the Rosehip Oil is useful for cosmetic improvement.
 (Source)

-How to use: Take 2 ml of rosehip oil and mix 2 drops of frankincense oil and apply to the face twice a day.
+Mix both oils and apply to the face twice a day.
 You can apply anywhere on the skin.
-The amount of carrier and essential oil should be moderated accordingly.
+The amount of carrier and essential oil can be moderated accordingly.
 Store the mixture in a dark colored glass bottle.

 4. Moisturize, Brightens and Hydrates Skin